versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 There are two important things to note:

 * Once VersionPress is deactivated, **it cannot be fully reactivated again on the same repository**.
-This means that while you can initialize VersionPress again and the presence of the old repository will not be a problem, features like Undo or Rollback will only be available for the *new* commits, created by the current activation of VersionPress.
+This means that while you can initialize VersionPress again and the presence of the old repository will not be a problem, features like Undo or Rollback will only be available for *new* commits, created by the current activation of VersionPress.
-* **On uninstallation, the Git repository itself is moved to a backup folder** under `wp-content`.
+* **On uninstallation, the Git repository itself is moved to a backup folder** under `wp-content/vpbackups`.
 This means that after VersionPress uninstallation the site will no longer be considered Git-version-controlled but at the same time, if you need to restore or download the repository you still can.
+    * Note: VersionPress will only remove / backup the repository if it detects that it was VersionPress-initiated repository.
+If you created the Git repository manually before you even installed VersionPress the repository will stay there untouched.

 ## VersionPress states at a glance